Riccardo Chiaberta is a London-based drummer, pianist, composer and educator.

 Riccardo has worked with artists such as: Ivo Neame, Bruno Heinen, Maria Chiara Argirò, Alex Hitchcock, Andrea Di Biase, David Friedman, Antonio Zambrini, Simone Daclon, Paolino Dalla Porta, Andrea Dulbecco, Simona Severini, Achille Succi, Emanuele Cisi, Pietro Tonolo, Tino Tracanna, Gaetano Partipilo, Guido Bombardieri, Giovanni Falzone and Alberto Mandarini amongst others.

-Performing highlights include Glastonbury Festival, Montreux Jazz Festival, London Jazz Festival, Umbria Jazz, Ronnie Scott’s, Blue Note Milano, The Jazz Cafe, Pizza Express Jazz Club, The Vortex Jazz Club, Tones On The Stones and MITO Milano.
+Performing highlights include Glastonbury Festival, Montreux Jazz Festival, London Jazz Festival, Umbria Jazz, Ronnie Scott’s, Eurosonic Festival, The Jazz Cafe, Blue Note Milano, Pizza Express Jazz Club, The Vortex Jazz Club, Tones On The Stones and MITO Milano.

 He graduated in Jazz (Bachelor Degree) with highest honours at the Conservatory “G. Verdi” in Como.
 He achieved a Master's Degree in Jazz with highest honours at the Conservatory “G. Verdi” in Milan.
 He studied piano with Ramberto Ciammarughi (Miroslav Vitous, Randy Brecker, Vinnie Colaiuta) and drums with Fabrizio Sferra (Chet Baker, Lee Konitz, Enrico Pieranunzi).
 He attended many master-classes and workshops such as Siena Jazz, Gregory Hutchinson, John Riley, Roberto Gatto, Massimo Manzi, Mike Manieri, Andrea Dulbecco, Matteo Moretti, Stefano Battaglia and Summer Jazz School di Fara Music.